 Office: HH 258

-I grew up in Windsor, Ontario, in the shadows of the Detroit skyline.
+My hometown is Windsor, Ontario, which sprawls out in the shadows of the Detroit skyline.
 This might explain my obsession with border culture and interdisciplinary work.
 I completed a BA in French and English at the University of Windsor (1993) before moving on to graduate studies in the English Department at the University of Ottawa, where I focused on critical theory and Romanticism, particularly the work of William Blake.
 I returned to the University of Windsor to complete a second MA in Creative Writing, and to set up the institution’s first hypertext lab.
 My final project at UWindsor (1995) was an extensive hypertext collaboration with Stephen Gibb, a Windsor artist.

 For my doctorate, I chose the University of Florida, where I worked with the inventive and controversial Derridean scholar Gregory Ulmer.
-With the PhD in hand (1998), I worked for a year as Instructional Technology Specialist at Tulane University in New Orleans, and then moved back to Windsor/Detroit after accepting a position as the first director of Electronic Critique (2000), an interdisciplinary degree program at the University of Detroit.
+With the PhD in hand (1998), I worked for a year as Instructional Technology Specialist at Tulane University in New Orleans, and then moved back to Windsor/Detroit after accepting a position as the first Director of Electronic Critique (2000), an interdisciplinary B.A. program at the University of Detroit.
 I came to the University of Waterloo in 2006 with the hope of breaking new ground in an area that we call “applied media theory.”
-As the Director of the Critical Media Lab at uWaterloo, I oversee projects in applied media theory, where media theory is inextricably linked with digital art practices.
+As the Director of the Critical Media Lab at uWaterloo, I oversee the creation of digital objects-to-think-with, where digital art practices serve as problem-solving tools for social and philosophical issues.
+My digital work ends up in art galleries and/or in publications about technoculture.
+I teach a wide range of courses that combine critical thinking and hands-on creation, including Introduction to Digital Media Studies, Rhetoric of Digital Design, Memory and Techne, and Digital Abstinence.

-“Angels in Digital Armor: Technoculture and Terror Management” Postmodern Culture
+“Angels in Digital Armor: Technoculture and Terror Management,” Postmodern Culture, 2010.

 See additional work at: http://marcelogorman.net